scriptchildie/MaliciousVBA/README.md

 ## Running Powershell in VBA

 In order to run powershell commands using VBA I have used the code published in Microsoft's Docs [here](https://docs.microsoft.com/en-us/office/vba/access/concepts/windows-api/determine-when-a-shelled-process-ends).
-The code is ideal for this project because it doesn't get flagged by the Antivirus or AMSI and also spawns a seperate process, which means that even if the user closes Word we won't lose our reverse shell (or whatevet the payload of choice is).
+The code is ideal for this project because it doesn't get flagged by the Antivirus or AMSI.
+It also spawns a seperate process.
+That's particularly helpful since our script won't be terminated if the victim closes Word.

 ## Powershell Command
 The command I wanted to run in this macro is the following: